USPS Ensign®

 Bos'n's Pipe Logo

-The Bos'n's Pipe, official publication of the Phoenix Sail and Power Squadron, has once again been awarded the Distinction in Journalism award, as judged by the USPS National Publications Committee.
-It is the fourteenth time the publication has been so honored.
+The Bos'n's Pipe, official publication of the Phoenix Sail and Power Squadron, has once again been awarded the Distinction award, as judged by the USPS National Publications Committee.
+It is the twentieth the publication has been so honored.
 Selected excerpts from the current and past issues are included below.

 Communications with members is accomplished by direct mailing of our Squadron publication, the Bos'n's Pipe, and by telephone in advance of activities.
 The Bos'n's Pipe is published monthly (except July and August) and contains the Commander's Message, officer reports, articles of boating interest, and announcements of upcoming social and educational events.
 Members are encouraged to submit articles and photos to the Editor, P/D/C Lee Whitehead, SN